UXSoc/uxsoc-apps-cms/src/pages/index.md

-          * Writes and publishes various types of pieces for the organizations’ social media posts in order to clearly communicate the goal of the event or initiative they are writing for.
+          * Writes and publishes various types of pieces for the organizations’ social media posts in order to clearly communicate the goal and advocacy of the event or initiative they are writing for.

           * Edits and proofreads written pieces before publication to avoid misrepresentation.

-          * Manages the organization's online presence on social media like the Facebook page in which all our content is displayed.
+          * Manages the organization's online presence on social media such as the Facebook page in which all our content is broadcasted.
         title: AVP for Content Creation
       - description: >-
           **The Curator**